beverm2391/bens-mini-dl-lib/README.md

 - [ ] Add examples and docs

 ## TODO IDEAS
+- [ ] replicate some of [these models/demos](https://github.com/probml/pyprobml/tree/master/notebooks/book1/13) with this lib
 - [ ] reverse engineer some of [these operator abstractions](https://github.com/wilson-labs/cola) to see how they work
 - [ ] Look into [this](https://vmartin.fr/automatic-jacobian-matrix-computation-with-sympy.html) jacobian matrix optimization